SHSR2001/3dcdsc.github.io/docs/gtc/android/day2-firebase-sdk.md

 3. Fill in a nickname for `App nickname`
 4. We need the **debug certificate finger**.
 Open a terminal (look at your bottom bar), and key in the following command (choose based on your OS):

+    > If you are facing issues with `keytool`, consider using the GUI method described [here](https://stackoverflow.com/a/33479550/10696773)

     ```bash
     # For Windows
     keytool -list -v -alias androiddebugkey -keystore %USERPROFILE%\.android\debug.keystore